leifekstromclark/strike-force-heroes/README.md

 # SFH

-This branch is for assets management.
-Though it's contained content from OpenGameArt.org, feel free to add your artwork to this branch.
+This branch is for managing media asset (photos, musics, etc.) for the SFH.
+Though it's contains asset from OpenGameArt.org, feel free to submit your artwork.

-Note: If you want to commit directly to main, start a new branch and create pull request.
+Note: If you want to commit this branch directly to main, it's recommended to start a new branch and create pull request.